Unified bijections for planar hypermaps with general cycle-length constraints: Applications of the bijection for charged hypermaps to annular hypermaps

 \begin{proof} We have $\si=\si_d+\si'$, where $\si'(f_0)=-d+e$, $\si'(f_1)=-d-e$, and $\si'(a)=0$ for any vertex and any non-marked non-root face $a$.
 Lemma~\ref{lem:sid} gives $\si_\tot={\si_d}_\tot+\si'(f_0)+\si'(f_1)=0$.
 Using Lemmas~\ref{lem:simply-connected-sufficient} and~\ref{lem:sid}, we easily see that the $\si$-girth condition translates into the following condition for any simply connected region $R$: \begin{itemize} \item[(i)] $|\R|\geq d$ if $R$ contains neither $f_0$ nor $f_1$, \item[(ii)] $|\R|\geq e$ if $R$ contains $f_0$ but not $f_1$, with strict inequality if $R\neq \{f_0\}$, \item[(iii)] $|\R|\geq -e$ if $R$ contains $f_1$ but not $f_0$, \item[(iv)] $|\R|> -d$ if $R$ contains both $f_0$ and $f_1$, \end{itemize} The conditions (iii) and (iv) are void, while the conditions (i) and (ii) are clearly equivalent to the fact that $H$ has non-separating ingirth at least $d$, separating outgirth $e$, and the contour of the outer face is the only separating outward cycle of length $e$. \end{proof}

 We will now use Lemmas~\ref{lem:sigma-condition-annular-dark} and~\ref{lem:sigma-condition-annular-light} in conjunction with Theorems~\ref{theo:bij-shifted-dark} and~\ref{theo:bij-shifted-light} to get bijections with classes of hypermobiles.
-For any integers $d,e$ (where $e$ is allowed to be negative), we call \emph{$(d,e)$-weighted hypermobile} a consistently weighted hypermobile (that is, a weighted hypermobile such that edges incident to a round vertex have positive weight, while edges incident to a light square vertex have non-positive weight), with a marked square vertex, such that \begin{itemize} \item every round vertex has weight $d$. \item every unmarked light square vertex $v$ has weight $d-\deg(v)$, \item every unmarked dark square vertex $v$ has weight $d\cdot\deg(v)-d-\deg(v)$, \item the marked square vertex $v$ has weight $e-\deg(v)$ if $v$ is light and $d\cdot\deg(v)-e-\deg(v)$ if $v$ is dark. \end{itemize} It is easy to check that a $(d,e)$-weighted hypermobile has excess $-e$.
+For any integers $d,e$ (where $e$ is allowed to be negative), we call \emph{$(d,e)$-weighted hypermobile} a consistently weighted hypermobile (that is, a weighted hypermobile such that edges incident to a round vertex have positive weight, while edges incident to a light square vertex have non-positive weight), with a marked square vertex, such that \begin{itemize} \item every round vertex has weight $d$. \item every unmarked light square vertex $v$ has weight $d-\deg(v)$, \item every unmarked dark square vertex $v$ has weight $d\cdot\deg(v)-d-\deg(v)$, \item the marked square vertex $v$ has weight $e-\deg(v)$ if $v$ is light and $d\cdot\deg(v)-e-\deg(v)$ if $v$ is dark. \end{itemize} By similar arguments as in Claim~\ref{claim:excess-d-weighted-hypermobile} one can check that a $(d,e)$-weighted hypermobile always has excess $-e$.